 What will happen to the existing leisure centre site?

-It has not been decided what will happen to the existing leisure centre site but to help offset the cost of building the new facility the Council will be considering developing the site for a different use such as housing, parking or local businesses .
+It has not been decided what will happen to the existing leisure centre site but to help offset the cost of building the new facility the Council will consider opportunities to develop the site including the use of temporary parking.

 Why is it proposed for only Amersham to get a new centre, what about the other areas in Chiltern - Chesham, Chalfont for instance?